BettercareHealth/bettercare/maternal-care/test-8.md

 14. A patient at term presents after having been in labour at home for some time.
 On admission, cephalopelvic disproportion is diagnosed.
 What is the correct further management of this patient?
 	1. An oxytocin infusion should be started.
 	1. A Caesarean section should be done.
-	1. The patient should be given pethidine and hydroxyzine (Aterax).
+	1. The patient should be given pethidine and promethazine (Phenergan).
 	1. The patient should be reassured that she will labour and deliver normally.
 15. A primigravida presents in labour at term.
 She is having 2 contractions of 35 seconds each every 10 minutes.
 The cervix is 3 cm dilated and the membranes have ruptured.
 Her cervical dilatation is plotted on the alert line.
 4 hours later the cervix is 4 cm dilated and her other observations are unchanged.
 There are no signs of cephalopelvic 			disproportion.
 What is the correct management?
 	1. An oxytocin infusion should be started.
 	1. A Caesarean section should be done.
 	1. She should be given pethidine and hydroxyzine (Aterax).